-- The pipeline marker displays the operator's name, the product transported and an emergency phone number. - Federal law prohibits removing, relocating or damaging pipeline markers. - The approximate location of a pipeline may be determined by a pipeline marker.
-However, markers should not be used to give exact locations and are not an alternative to calling 811 or visiting clickbeforeyoudig.com. - · The ROW must remain clear to allow access for proper inspections, maintenance or in case of an emergency.
-Encroachments of the ROW such as structures, stockpiles, stored equipment and burn piles must have the company's written consent.
-Pipelines are patrolled from the air and the ground and obstructions can prevent proper inspections.
+- The pipeline marker displays the operator's name, the product transported and an emergency phone number. - Federal law prohibits removing, relocating or damaging pipeline markers. - Markers should not be used to give exact locations and are not an alternative to calling 811. - Pipeline ROW must be kept free from structures and other obstructions to allow access to the pipeline.
+Pipelines are patrolled from the air and the ground and obstructions prevent proper inspections.